 Barriers in the process

-The transition to Medicare upon turning 65 — and leaving expanded or MAGI-based Medicaid and potentially moving into a Medicare Savings Program – is difficult now for residents of many states.
+The transition to Medicare upon turning 65 — and leaving expanded (MAGI-based) Medicaid and potentially moving into a Medicare Savings Program – is difficult now for residents of many states.

 In fact, when people in many states turn 65 or otherwise qualify for Medicare, they effectively move back into the pre-ACA “dark ages” when Medicaid program applicants sometimes had to bring a “wheelbarrow full” of documentation to their local social services office, and wait through interview processes and hours-long lines, in order to apply and be considered for coverage.

-As or more importantly, when someone turns 65 or qualifies for Medicare if younger, their eligibility for Medicaid generally drops from the expansion group’s income limit of 138 percent down to an average of 60-80 percent of FPL – that is, about $800 gross income (before taxes) per month or less, for a single person household.
+As or more importantly, when someone turns 65, their eligibility for Medicaid generally drops from the expansion group’s income limit of 138 percent of the poverty level, down to an average of 60-80 percent of FPL – that is, about $800 gross income (before taxes) per month or less, for a single person household.

 At age 65, asset tests also kick in.
-(The Affordable Care Act banned asset tests for almost all Americans under 65 except those seeking care associated with severe disabilities.)
+(The Affordable Care Act banned Medicaid asset tests for almost all Americans under 65 except those seeking care associated with severe disabilities; Medicaid eligibility for the non-elderly is now based on MAGI instead).
 The asset tests can be as restrictive as requiring applicants have no more than $2,000 in the bank to qualify.

 But the process will get better.
 As states move to modernize eligibility systems and incorporate all clients and eligibility functionality into a single, modernized technology system that can adapt to changes in the law and regulations, the process for transitioning between Medicaid programs will become more accurate and easier for beneficiaries to navigate.
 But this Medicaid technology modernization is a years-long, long-term project supported by the federal government, and it is far from complete.